lostintangent/gistpad/README.md

 # GistPad 📘

-GistPad is a Visual Studio Code extension that allows you to edit GitHub [Gists](https://gist.github.com/) and repositories remotely, and entirely within the editor.
+GistPad is a Visual Studio Code extension that allows you to edit GitHub [Gists](https://gist.github.com/) and repositories from the comfort of your favorite editor.
 You can open, create, delete, fork and star gists and repositories, and then seamlessly begin editing files **as if they were local**, without ever cloning, pushing or pulling anything.
 It's like your very own developer library for building and referencing code snippets, commonly-used config/scripts, programming-related notes, [knowledge bases](#wikis) and [interactive samples](#codeswing).

 <img src="https://user-images.githubusercontent.com/116461/69910156-96274b80-13fe-11ea-9be4-d801f4e9c377.gif" width="750px" />

-> ⏰ [Office Hours](https://calendly.com/lostintangent): If you'd like to chat about GistPad, then please don't hesitate to reach out and schedule some time with me.
-We can discuss your feedback, questions, how others are using it, or anything in between.

 ## Table of Contents